ST. JUDE MISSION - Tokyo, Japan

 Here for you

 Fr.
 Paul is always eager to bring the sacraments, or simply a friendly ear, to anyone who wishes either.
 If you, or anyone you know, has some need, or is simply in Japan for a long or short stay, please contact the mission to arrange a visit.
-For visiting seafarers, a visit to your ship and services on board or at a nearby Mission to Seafarers can be arranged.
+For visiting seafarers, a visit to your ship and prayers on board or at a nearby Mission to Seafarers can be arranged.

 Women who come to Japan alone face unique difficulties, but you are never really alone; God will never forget you, and neither will we!
 Our community includes other women who would want to meet you.